 Before joining our Central Oregon Collective family to rebrand and promote our new journey, she was the Director of Health Care and Patient Services for children & adults at the Muscular Dystrophy Association, as well as the Executive Director of the Down Syndrome Association in Southern Oregon.
 Most recently, Audra came to us as the Director of Marketing & Communications for Global Village Champions Foundation, an international nonprofit organization whose mission of feeding the hungry worldwide, providing disaster relief across the globe, as well as saving refugees from the ongoing Syrian War crisis regardless of race or religious beliefs, made a life-long difference in the lives of many.

 Having traveled with many well-known celebrities within the U.S. & abroad, her knowledge, expertise and proven success of orchestrating every aspect it takes to further a worthy cause, brings a broader perspective to our Collective team.
-She hails from her home state of Florida, and now calls Central Oregon home, looking forward to becoming an even more intricate part of the community.
+She hails from her home state of Florida & has been bi-coastal with a love of Oregon for many years.
 Audra has two sons, David and Charles, and enjoys the great outdoors, entertaining & family.

 Registered NurseI was born and raised in Idaho.
 I attended the University of Idaho in Moscow, ID.
 I earned a Bachelor of Science in Sociology, with an Emphasis in Social Work.
 I was a licensed social worker in Idaho, and worked with hospice clients.
 During my tenure of caring for the terminally ill, I realized a passion for caring for peoples’ physical as well as emotional needs.
 I returned to school, and earned an Associates of Science in Nursing.
 I passed the boards for both an LPN and RN.
 I have worked in a variety of settings from medical/surgical, intermediate care, community care, residential psych, and juvenile detention.
 I obtained national credentialing as a Certified Case Manager.